markvisco/flexboxexercises/README.md

 This will be my THIRD attmept at this exercise as it isnt visually coming out as it should.

 Wish me luck....

+UPDATE:
+So far so good with HTML & CSS priot ro the
+"Grouping Flex Items" portion.
+Everything in the ouput looks as it should.